jhoelzl/vagrant-magento-setup/README.md

 * mySQL magento user / password / port: magento_user / magento_pass / 3306

 ## Customize
-When you change settings in the Vagrantfile, run `vagrant reload --provision` in order to update the settings
+When you change settings in the Vagrantfile, run `vagrant reload --provision` in order to update the settings.
+Feel free to make a pull request when you have improved something!